-The respondent, 29 years old and from Syria, was apprehended by Greek officers at sometime between 7:00 and 8:00 am on 26th April 2020, in Diavata camp.
+The respondent, 29 years old and from Syria, was apprehended by Greek officers sometime between 7:00 am and 8:00 am on 26th April 2020, in Diavata camp.
 The respondent had woken up and wanted to go to the toilet when an unknown number of officers wearing black uniforms stopped him and asked to see his papers.
-The respondent did not have documentation so the officers arrested him, placing him on a blue bus that ‘was like a prison’ with around 20 other undocumented people.
+The respondent did not have documentation so the officers arrested him, placing him on a blue bus that ‘was like a prison’ with around 20 other undocumented people (the bus described is likely one used by the Greek riot police).
 The officers drove the transit group for approximately 15 minutes to a place the respondent describes as looking like a camp, with very high walls.
-The respondent was unable to collect his belongings before being apprehended so he left them in Diavata camp.
+The respondent was unable to collect his belongings before being apprehended, so he left them in Diavata camp.
 This included his bag and €1,400 that he intended to use for the continuation of his journey.

-Upon arrival at the border, the respondent was met by around 20 officers wearing dark blue clothing, who proceeded to beat the transit group with batons and shout at them, before forcing the group to cross the river via boat.
+Upon arrival at the border, the respondent was met by around 20 officers wearing dark blue clothing (likely the Greek police), who proceeded to beat the transit group with batons, and to shout at them, before forcing the group to cross the river via boat.
 The respondent was beaten on his legs and knees, stating his injuries prevented him from walking properly afterward.
 The respondent described the boat as being plastic, with a motor, in which two officers without weapons drove, whilst the other officers present used binoculars.

 The respondent described that they were pushed-back in the area of İpsala (TU) and, once on Turkish land, decided to walk to Istanbul (TU) because he had no money.
 During this journey, the respondent evaded Turkish authorities to reduce his chances of being taken to a camp for quarantine, following the outbreak of COVID-19.
 The respondent also mentioned previously being pushed back on another occasion, from Komuniti (GRK) to Turkey.